ErikMuir/api-gateway-custom-authorizer/README.md

 LambdaLogger.Log(log);
 ```

 Ensuring all of your logs are structured like this buys you the ability to query them much easier.
-This will obviously come in handy if you're ever trying to diagnose an issue, but it also makes it much easier to aggregate your log data so that you can create robust dashboards (e.g. AWS, Splunk, DataDog, etc.) that give you observability into your serverless architecture.
+This will obviously come in handy if you're ever trying to diagnose an issue, but it also makes it much easier to aggregate your logs to create robust dashboards (e.g. AWS, Splunk, DataDog, etc.) that give you observability into your running apps/services.